 Marine phenology

-Phenology is the study of the timing of important events in the annual life cycle of organisms (plants or animals) (see also Annex VII: Glossary).
-AR5 WGII noted that the timing of various seasonal biological events in the ocean had advanced by more than four days per decade over the previous 50-year period and concluded that there was high confidence in observed changes in the phenological metrics of marine organisms.
-AR5 WGII further reported that, of those observations that showed a response, 81% of changes in phenology, distribution and abundance were consistent with anticipated responses to climate warming according to theoretical expectations, corroborated by updates in SROCC.
+Phenology is the study of the timing of important events in the annual life cycle of organisms (plants or animals; see also Annex VII: Glossary).
+The AR5 WGII noted that the timing of various seasonal biological events in the ocean had advanced by more than four days per decade over the previous 50-year period and concluded that there was high confidence in observed changes in the phenological metrics of marine organisms.
+The AR5 WGII further reported that, of those observations that showed a response, 81% of changes in phenology, distribution and abundance were consistent with anticipated responses to climate warming according to theoretical expectations, corroborated by updates in SROCC.
 The consequent current and future impacts on interactions between species, including competition and predator-prey dynamics, were noted with high confidence.